antmicro/meta-antmicro/demos/rdfm-unmatched-demo/renode/README.md

 # `HiFive Unmatched RDFM` Renode demo

-You can run the `rdfm-unmatched-demo` system release in simulated hardware using the [Renode](https://renode.io/) framework.
+You can run `rdfm-unmatched-demo` in simulated hardware using the [Renode](https://renode.io/) framework.

 ## Installing Renode